 Geometric Style Sunglasses

 Geometric sunglasses are unique and funky.
 They come in all different colors, shapes, sizes, and frame materials.
-They are filled with sharp angles and unexpected features, these shades are sure to make a bold statement.
+Filled with sharp angles and unexpected features, these shades are sure to make a bold statement.

 Flipper Shades Sunglasses